One Year Farming

 - Livestock husbandry and veterinary skills

 Tuition fees cover the cost of a student’s academic studies.
 This usually includes teaching costs, registration and examination fees (not re-sit fees or coursework resubmission).
+Re-sit examination fees or coursework re-submissions are £5 per credit (for a typical 15 credit module, this will total £75).

 For full details, please visit the fees and funding webpage.